Bywater, New Orleans, Louisiana, USA

 Dr Bob’s Folk Art

-It’s pretty obvious that there is a very unique style to all the work here at Dr Bob’s Folk Art
+It’s pretty obvious that there is a very unique style to all the work here at Dr Bob’s Folk Art (3027 Chartres St) and there is a lot of it.

 You know that you’re in a trendy neighbourhood when there’s a record store and Euclid Records (3301 Chartres St) is a fantastic one.
 There are two levels here with records sorted into genre.